-Variables: Definition: data: Corporate Governance Str ructure: ) Managerial The percentage of the number of shares in the company Ratio ownership owned by managers, directors, and commissioners of all the outstanding share. ) Institutional The percentage of shares owned by all the institutions of Ratio ownership the company's shareholders of all the outstanding share capital.
-Audit committee member The number of audit committee members in the company.
+Variables: Definition: Type of data: Corporate Governance Str ructure : Managerial ownership The percentage of the number of shares in the company owned by managers, directors, and commissioners of all the outstanding share.
+Ratio • Institutional ownership The percentage of shares owned by all the institutions of the company's shareholders of all the outstanding share capital.
+Ratio Audit committee member The number of audit committee members in the company.
 Ratio Board independen Number of independent board members divided by all members of the commissioner.
 Ratio Diclosure: Corporate governance disclosure Total score of items disclosed by the company / the maximum score that should be disclosed by the company (IPCG).
-Ratio Information Asymmetry: Volume of transaction The number of shares traded on a particular day.
-Ratio ) Bid-ask spread The average percentage of the daily bid-ask spread (the number of trading days) for each type of share studied during the observation period.
+Ratio Information Asymmetry: • Volume of transaction The number of shares traded on a particular day.
+Ratio Bid-ask spread The average percentage of the daily bid-ask spread (the number of trading days) for each type of share studied during the observation period.
 Ratio